-This problem becomes severe in the case of domain randomization.} The robotics priors have been extended to deal with POMDP by \cite{morik2019state}.
+This problem becomes severe in the case of domain randomization.
+The robotics priors have been extended to deal with POMDP by \cite{morik2019state}.
 To do that, the authors introduced the so-call landmark prior that extends the reference prior from \cite{lesort2019deep} to multiple reference points.
-Using multiple reference points is crucial for regularizing the different trajectories in the latent space.
-The robotics priors do not use any task-specific information in the reward function.
-One could argue that the state representation has to incorporate information about the goal.
-On this line of thought, the authors of \cite{botteghi2021rewpriors} introduced a new set of priors enforcing similarities and dissimilarities of state pairs using the rewards collected in each state.
-These reward-shape priors are a natural way to incorporate task-specific knowledge in the state representation.
+Using multiple reference points is crucial for the coherence of the different trajectories in the latent space.